 As the fastest-growing metro in the Midwest (U.S. Census Bureau, 2016), Greater Des Moines (DSM) has ample opportunities for foreign-born talent.
-In fact, DSM has seen 25.1 percent growth in its foreign-born population, according to the American Community Survey (ACS) for 2009-2014.
-This is compared to a 9.8 percent national average.
-In 2009, 53.6 percent of foreign-born recent arrivals came to us directly from abroad (ACS), while more recently, in 2014, 54.2 percent of foreign-born arrivals came to us from another city in the U.S. The region is quickly becoming a popular choice for immigrants already living in the U.S. to relocate (ACS).
+In fact, DSM saw 25.1% growth in its foreign-born population, according to the American Community Survey (ACS) for 2009-2014.
+This is compared to a 9.8% national average.
+In 2009, 53.6% of foreign-born recent arrivals came to us directly from abroad (ACS), while more recently, in 2014, 54.2% of foreign-born arrivals came to us from another city in the U.S. The region is quickly becoming a popular choice for immigrants already living in the U.S. to relocate (ACS).
 The Greater Des Moines Partnership recognizes the skills available to DSM employers in the growing foreign-born population.
 It is The Partnership’s goal to match these skill sets to major employers.

 The DSM region is one of inclusivity.
 From quarterly multicultural receptions to inclusion webinars — such as An Introduction to Understanding Unconscious Bias, Untapped Potential: Refugee Resettlement and Workforce Opportunities and more — free and open to the public, the resources available to foreign-born talent in DSM continues to grow.
 INclusion magazine is published bi-annually and celebrates the importance of diversity in DSM.
 Inclusive hiring practices are integral to the success of DSM businesses.
 Learn more about inclusion in DSM USA.